 The security parameters for authentication, integrity protection and ciphering are tied together in a PC5 unicast security context and identified by a KNRP-sess identifier (KNRP-sess ID).
 The relationship between the security parameters is defined in 3GPP TS 33.536 [20].
 The KNRP-sess ID is self-assigned by the UEs.

-Before security can be activated, the UEs establishing a PC5 unicast link need to establish a PC5 unicast security context.
+Before non-null security can be established, the UEs establishing a PC5 unicast link need to establish a PC5 unicast security context.
 The PC5 unicast security context is created as the result of a PC5 unicast link authentication procedure and PC5 unicast link security mode control procedure between the UEs.

 The PC5 unicast security context is taken into use by the UEs when one of the UEs initiates a PC5 unicast link security mode control procedure.